appliedgocode/what/README.md

 what.Happens("INFO", "message", "key1", value1) // like slog.Info()
-what.If(cond, "Foo: %s", bar) // only print if cond is true what.Func() // Print out the fully qualified function name what.Is(var) // Dump the structure and contents of var what.Package() // Print the current package's name
+what.If(cond, "Foo: %s", bar) // only print if cond is true what.Func() // Print out the fully qualified function name what.Is(var) // Dump the structure and contents of var.
+Is() recognizes a DebugStringer. what.Package() // Print the current package's name
 ```